Table of Contents

 The high-speed shuttles carrying the weft tapes move in a circular motion, weaving the tapes into a continuous, tubular fabric.
 The compact and high-speed nature of a modern circular loom is what makes mass production of woven fabric cost-effective.
 The quality of the loom directly impacts the fabric's strength and uniformity.

-H3: Step 3: Lamination for Enhanced Durability and Printability
+Step 3: Lamination for Enhanced Durability and Printability

 While the woven fabric is strong, it is porous.
 For many applications, especially those requiring moisture resistance or a high-quality printing surface, a lamination layer is essential.
 The tubular fabric passes through a co-extrusion lamination system.

-Here, a molten layer of PP is extruded and coated onto one or both sides of the woven fabric.
+Here, a molten layer of PP and PE mixture is extruded and coated onto one or both sides of the woven fabric.
 This process seals the pores, makes the bag waterproof, and provides a smooth, consistent surface for printing.
 This is a critical step for producing high-value bags for the chemical or food industry.

-H3: Step 4: Printing and Branding Your Bags
+Step 4: Printing and Branding Your Bags

-H3: Step 5: Cutting and Sealing the Final Product
+Step 5: Cutting and Sewing Finished Products

 Key Applications: Where Are These Woven Bags Used?